alfonsocj/loopback-api-cache/README.md

 ...
 ```

-At the end you whould have something like
+At the end you would have something like

 ```ts
 // src/models/cache.model.ts